phenomen/gtai/README.md

 ### 5. Authentication Key

-- Click on your service account and open the Keys tab.
+- Click on your service account and navigate to the Keys tab.
 - Add key → Create new key → JSON.
 - Download the JSON key file and save it as `service-account.json`.
 - Place your service account key in your working directory (where you launch `gtai`).